yashwardhan22/AUV/README.md

 # AUV

-ROS and its implementation
+1.ROS and its implementation
-Basics of gazebo
+2.Basics of gazebo
-Image classification
+3.Image classification
 Image classification with Localization
 Image Recognition